aviumlabs/python-compose/README.md

 **To install Python packages with pip:**
 * Modify `compose.yaml` to run server.py
 * Source the included .appdev file in a shell session
-  * Creates an alias to run pip inside the container
 * Run pip install <package>
 * Run pip freeze to export application requirements
 * Run docker compose build to rebuild the image